Whale Watching in Victoria, British Columbia

 Wet and wild!

-Determined to have the best whale watching experience I could, I set out to research and review all of our options before committing to any tours.
+Determined to have the best whale-watching experience I could, I set out to research and review all of our options before committing to any tours.
 I found Orca Spirit Adventures to be our best bet.
-Their location was great, they provided pick-up and drop-off from our lodging and most importantly they are dedicated to eco-tourism, sustainability and respect for all animals.
-This trip to Victoria, BC took place in 2015 and after a quick search it looks as if they still operating with this mindset and provide the same opportunities to see some outstanding wildlife.
+Their location was great, they provided pick-up and drop-off from our lodging and most importantly they are dedicated to eco-tourism, sustainability, and respect for all animals.
+This trip to Victoria, BC took place in 2015 and after a quick search, it looks as if they are still operating with this mindset and provide the same opportunities to see some outstanding wildlife.

 This lovely one-piece kept me safe and warm